CharlieNestor/markov_switching_model_stocks/README.md

 ### 2. Bayesian Markov Switching Model

-Building on the insights from the EDA, the Markov Switching Model implements a Bayesian approach:
+Building on the insights from the EDA, the Markov Switching Model is implemented via a Bayesian approach:

 - **Hidden Markov Chain**: Latent state variables following a Markov process
 - **Regime-Specific Parameters**: